 Recommended by Cosette from KarsTravels

 Wander through the medieval streets and browse through the souvenir shops.
 Visit the castle perched on top of the mountain, towering over the town.
-Next to the castle is a path which has a perfect view over the river Dordogne and surroundings.
+Next to the castle is a path that has a perfect view over the river Dordogne and its surroundings.

 Recommended by Karen from Where I Wandered

 The beautiful town of Amboise in the Loire Valley of France is a perfect place to stay in order to see the area.
 Although it is close to many of the most popular chateaux in the Loire Valley, Amboise is a destination in its own right.

 It has a lovely setting on the banks of the Loire River and the old buildings, gorgeous gardens, and quiet cobblestoned streets make Amboise one of the most beautiful towns in France.